bigBear713/nb-common/projects/nb-common/README.md

 // and will not unsubscribe the existing one, so you should take care to unsubscribe the one by yourself this.unsubscribeService.collectASubscriptionByKey(subKey,subscription,false);

+// When the data corresponding to the key exists, the function will return it eventually const subscription = this.unsubscribeService.collectASubscriptionByKey(subKey,subscription);

 this.unsubscribeService.unsubscribeASubscriptionByKey(subKey);

 this.unsubscribeService.clearAllSubscriptionsFromKeyRecord();